Skip to main content

 Parent Wedding Speech and Toast Samples You Can Adapt

 The best parent speeches feel personal without becoming private.
-Avoid stories that embarrass your child, long lists of achievements, jokes about marriage being difficult, past relationships or advice that sounds like a lecture.
+Avoid stories that could embarrass your child, long lists of achievements, jokes about marriage being difficult, past relationships or advice that sounds like a lecture.
 If the speech is from the bride’s closest friend instead of a parent, this maid of honor toast for the bride will be a better fit.

 Father of the Bride Speech